tecton-ai/tecton-http-client-python/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Request feature to implement in this project
+labels: 'enhancement'
+---

 <!--
 NOTE: This repo is only for feature requests for the python tecton-client specifically.
 For feature requests for Tecton in general, please follow the instructions in the [Tecton Docs](https://docs.tecton.ai/creating-a-tecton-support-ticket)
 -->